What is Penetration Testing and Why Is It Important?

 - Invasive Hardware Attack

-Each of these simulated attacks will discover weaknesses in the entire IoT ecosystem and provide details on how organizations can fortify their defenses.
+These simulated attacks will discover weaknesses in the IoT ecosystem and provide details on how organizations can fortify their defenses.

 Penetration Testing Tools

-There are a handful of different types of tools that can be used, each for different stages in a penetration test.
+A handful of different types of tools can be used, each for different stages in a penetration test.

 Tools for Exploitation and Collecting Information

 - Zmap: This lightweight network scanner is capable of scanning everything from a home network to an entire internet.
 It’s free, and pen testers often use this to gather baseline details about a network.